khoi-backyard/SwiftlyExt/README.md

 ## Usage

-There are many handy usages of `SwiftlyExt`, head over the [documentation](http://cocoadocs.org/docsets/SwiftlyExt/) for the comprehensive docs.
+There are many handy usages of `SwiftlyExt`, head over [CocoaDocs](http://cocoadocs.org/docsets/SwiftlyExt/) for the comprehensive documentation.

 We'll try to list some of the cool examples here.